Naiemjoy1/cozy-hotel-client/README.md

 # CozyStay

-CozyStay is a hotel booking web application designed to allow users to book rooms, submit reviews, manage bookings, and more.
+CozyStay is a sophisticated hotel booking web application designed to streamline the booking process, manage reservations, and enhance user experience with room reviews and real-time updates.

 ## Live Link